 Swallow the extended release tablets whole; do not split, chew, or crush them.
 Tell your doctor or pharmacist if you cannot swallow tablets.

-Do not open the pouch that contains the blister pack of the sublingual tablet (Intermezzo) until you are ready to take the tablet.
+Do not open the pouch that contains the sublingual tablet (Intermezzo) until you are ready to take the tablet.
 To remove the sublingual tablet (Edluar) from the blister pack, peel off the top layer of paper and push the tablet through the foil.
 To take either brand of sublingual tablet, place the tablet under your tongue, and wait for it to dissolve.
-Do not swallow the tablet or take the tablet with water.
+Do not swallow the tablet whole or take the tablet with water.

 To use the oral spray, follow these directions and those that appear in the package label: Before using zolpidem spray for the first time, or if you have not used the spray bottle for 14 days, you must prime the pump.Line up the arrows on the cap and the base of the container.
 Squeeze the cap at the arrows and pull the cap and base apart to separate.
 Remove the clear protective cap from the pump.To prime the pump, hold the container upright.
 Point the black spray opening away from your face and other people.
 Press down on the pump with your forefinger, release and let it return to the starting position and repeat 4 more times.
 You should see a fine spray come out of the container.To use zolpidem spray, hold the container upright with the black spray opening pointed directly into your mouth, over the top of your tongue.
 Press down fully on the pump to make sure that a full dose of zolpidem is sprayed.Let the pump return to the starting position.
 If your doctor prescribed only one spray of zolpidem, put the clear protective cap back over the pump at the top of the base after each use.
 If your doctor has prescribed two sprays of zolpidem for your dose, a second spray should be used.Snap the child-resistant cap back onto the base and rotate the cap and base so that the arrows are not lined up.
 This is to help prevent a child from using the spray mist bottle.